 While the numerous advantages of a bidet may sound appealing, the installation of an additional fixture in your bathroom may be out of the question.
-Fortunately, there are all sorts of options you can buy that don't require a complete remodel.
-These range from so-called "smart toilets" with built-in bidet functions (not to mention foot warmers and Bluetooth music systems, but that's a whole separate story).
+Fortunately, there are all sorts of options you can buy that don't require a complete remodel including "smart toilets" with built-in bidet functions.
 You'll also find a number of high-quality seats and hand-held attachments on the market that provide add-on bidet functions to an existing toilet.

 - Toilets with integrated bidets: Most of today's high-tech toilets incorporate a bidet function along with all sorts of pampering features.
-Toto's compact Washlet G500 comes with a built-in deodorizer, sensor-activated lid opener and hands-free automatic flusher.
-Kohler's San Raphael includes a remote-controlled bidet as well a night light, warm air dryer and energy-saving dual-flush technology.
+Toto's compact Washlet G500 comes with a built-in deodorizer, sensor-activated lid opener, and hands-free automatic flusher.

 - Handheld Bidets: Similar in price to bidet attachments, these models resemble handheld shower sprays.
 Brondell's CleanSpa can be installed on virtually any toilet with an external water supply.